taufiqhusada/Teman-Cerita/README.md

 Author: Taufiq Husada Daryanto / Informatics ITB 2018

 ## Description ##
-A Web that enables people to share their story with the others
+Teman Cerita is a website that enables people to share their story with the others.

 ## Detailed Description ##
 This app was built mainly using HTML, CSS, JS, Node.js, Express.js, MongoDB